hiveot/hub/messaging/README.md

 Clients will receive a response message containing the correlationID provided in the request, the payload, and any error information.
 Client implementations can choose to wait for a response (with timeout) or handle it as a separate callback.

-When a client subscribes to an event or observes a property, it will receive ongoing events and property updates with the original request correlationID.
-The response status of the subscription request is 'completed' or 'failed' while the response status of asynchronous events and property updates will be 'running'.
+When a client subscribes to an event or observes a property, it will receive ongoing events and property notifications.
+For action progress the status indicates the progress of the action, typically running.

 ## Design